Haydée Santamaría

 Haydée Santamaría Cuadrado (December 30, 1922 – July 28, 1980) was a Cuban revolutionary and politician, regarded as a heroine in post-revolutionary Cuba.
 She participated in the assault on Moncada Barracks in Santiago de Cuba on July 26, 1953, an action for which she was imprisoned along with Melba Hernández.
-She was a founding member of the Central Committee of the Communist Party of Cuba and one of the first women to join the PCC.
+She was a founding member of the Central Committee of the Communist Party of Cuba and one of the first women to join the party.
 She maintained a high position in its leadership throughout her life.
 Having participated in the attack on the Moncada Barracks, Haydée Santamaría is among a relatively small group of people who were involved in every phase of the Cuban Revolution, from its inception to its fruition.

 Early life

 Haydée Santamaría was born to Spanish immigrants Joaquina Cuadrado and Abel Benigno Santamaría on December 30, 1922, in Encrucijada, Cuba, on the Constancia sugar refinery.
 The eldest of five children, she and her siblings Aida, Abel, Aldo, and Ada were raised in a petit bourgeois family that had emigrated from Galicia, Spain to Cuba in the area formerly known as Las Villas Province.
 She attended school only until the sixth grade, which was not uncommon owing to poverty and customs regarding gender; however she repeated the sixth grade 3-4 times before leaving school, exhibiting an appreciation of reading and learning.
 At school she was introduced to important writers, among them Jose Martí—an important figure of Cuban literature and a national symbol of independence.

 After trying to become a nurse and working as a teacher for a short time, Haydée Santamaría was able to leave the trappings of her conservative family behind, joining her brother, Abel Santamaría, in Havana, Cuba in the early 1950s.
-It was in Havana at this time that she started meeting Abel’s comrades, chief among them Fidel Castro.
+It was in Havana at this time that she started meeting Abel's comrades, chief among them Fidel Castro.
 Haydée Santamaría and Melba Hernandez were the only two women to directly participate in the assault on the Moncada Barracks of July 26, 1953.
 Her roles during, leading up to, and following July 26, 1953 included acquiring and transporting weapons, being involved in the organization of the revolutionary organization of the July 26th Movement, as well as helping to assemble the urban uprising of November 30, 1956 in Santiago de Cuba alongside Frank País and Celia Sánchez.